1

 What is the role of a hospice chaplain?

-A hospice chaplain provides spiritual support and counseling to patients and their families facing end-of-life situations.
+A hospice chaplain provides spiritual support and counseling to patients and their families facing end-of-life issues.
 They offer emotional comfort, facilitate religious or spiritual practices, and collaborate with healthcare teams to address patients' spiritual needs during hospice care.

 Can I be a chaplain without being ordained?